caotic123/Buffer-Promises/README.md

 const my_instance = new StriclyOrdenedPromise<T>(BUFFER_SIZE : number, GENERATOR : () => Promise<T>)
 ```

-BUFFER_SIZE is a the size of buffer, that means the library will save the maximum of BUFFER_SIZE.
+BUFFER_SIZE is the size of buffer, that means the library will save the maximum of BUFFER_SIZE.
 Everytime that you request a value of the queue the StriclyOrdenedPromise will load the amount of buffer which was taked.
 The queue always will try to be full (full in that case it is the size of BUFFER_SIZE properly).

 For example :